the-tatanka/personal-website/docs/threat-modeling/intro.md

 It doesn't solve the problem.
 The threats and risks are not solved until they are eliminated.

+The section [Security Assessment](./security-assessment.md) explains how to perform threat modeling.

 ## Training materials

 All of the listed training materials are free, can also be useful for other security areas than threat modeling.